Contemporary Chilean with a natural focus

 A brief history: Opened in 2006, the restaurant struggled to survive in its early years, suffering under the weight of Santiago diners’ inherent conservatism.
 But the team’s reputation for innovative dishes and consistent quality gradually spread.
 Now it features on The World’s 50 Best Restaurants list, as well as flying high in Latin America – and Guzmán himself was honoured by his fellow professionals with the 2015 Chefs’ Choice Award.

-Typical dishes: Venison tartare with maqui berries; rockfish and rocks; Chilean rhubarb with fruits of the beach; conger eel fried with squid ink batter.
-Plating is minimalist and earthy - but beautiful.
+Typical dishes: Duck hearts grilled in duck fat, changle (edible coral mushroom) and plum leaves; venison tartare with maqui berries; rockfish and rocks; Chilean rhubarb with fruits of the beach.
+Plating is minimalist and earthy – but beautiful.

 Other projects: He has no plans to open another restaurant, and is focusing instead on his Conectáz project, researching and documenting Chile’s under-used natural larder.